 The media shrieks, and we listen.
 But we rarely hear the truth, which is that mentally ill individuals are far more likely to be the victims of violence than the perpetrators.
 The true demon isn’t mental illness: it’s untreated mental illness, and the substance abuse that occurs in over 65% of such cases.
 The challenge we all face is to educate ourselves about what the research really proves: that the vast majority of people who have been properly diagnosed and treated are contributing citizens, who pose no risk to anyone.
 In fact, they may be more trustworthy than most, because they consciously work to preserve their sanity.
 The media’s casual fear-mongering can only be silenced by fact.

-Despite wild mood swings and repeated suicide attempts (the earliest at age seven), Terri managed to keep her condition secret from everyone – but at a terrible price.
+Despite wild mood swings and repeated suicide attempts, Terri managed to keep her condition secret from everyone—but at a terrible price.
 Finally, in an effort to save her own life, she wrote a searing account of her mental illness.
 Manic: A Memoir quickly became a New York Times bestseller, was optioned by HBO, and translated into eight foreign languages.

 Terri now devotes her advocacy skills to the cause of mental illness.
-She is a member of the Board of Directors of the Saks Institute for Mental Health Law, Policy, and Ethics at USC, the Honorary Board of Directors of the International Bipolar Foundation, and the Board of Directors of Project Return Peer Support Network.
-She also served on the Community Advisory Board of the UCLA Mood Disorders Research Program.
-In recognition of her public service, she received an official commendation from the County of Los Angeles, as well as the annual Advocates Award from Mental Health Advocacy Services, and the 2011 Imagine Award.
-She founded and facilitates a weekly mental health support group at UCLA’s Neuropsychiatric Institute.
+She serves on the honorary board of directors of the International Bipolar Foundation, and the board of directors of the Saks Institute for Mental Health Law, Policy, and Ethics at USC.
+She has been a member of the UCLA Mood Disorders Research Program’s Community Advisory Board, and the board of directors of Project Return Peer Support Network.
+In recognition of her public service, she received an official commendation from the County of Los Angeles, as well as the Advocates Award from Mental Health Advocacy Services, the Imagine Award from the International Bipolar Foundation, and the Ambassador of Hope Award from the Hope for Depression Research Foundation.
+She also founded a weekly mental health support group at UCLA’s Neuropsychiatric Institute.

-Terri graduated with honors from Vassar College, and attended UCLA School of Law.
+Terri graduated with honors from Vassar College, and received her J.D. from UCLA School of Law.
 She currently lives in Los Angeles.